AlexaCRM/alexacrm.github.io/integration-cds/entity-binding.md

 premium: true
 ---

-<p class="lead">Link WordPress pages to Dataverse Integration entities to provide direct access to your organization data.</p>
+<p class="lead">Link WordPress pages to Dataverse tables (entities) to provide direct access to your organization data.</p>

 ## Introduction

-Entity binding is a feature of Dataverse Integration that allows linking specific Dataverse Integration entities to WordPress posts and pages.
+Entity binding is a feature of Dataverse Integration plugin that allows linking specific Dataverse tables (entities) to WordPress posts and pages.
 When binding is set up, Twig, forms and other services get access to the "current" bound record and its fields.

 ## Understand entity binding

-Data in Common Data Service is organized in records of various entity types (entities).
-All contacts, leads, invoices, etc. are organized in distinct entities.
+Data in Dataverse is organized in various tables (entities).
+All contacts, leads, invoices, etc. are organized as distinct tables (entities).

 In most integration scenarios, one WordPress page is used to display data records of one entity type.
 For example, "Invoice View" page displays an invoice and its details -- the system decides which invoice to show via GUID in the URL query string.